babakdmo/infra_team_structure/README.md

 | Publish Superset embedding SDK with RLS token support and CI versioning | Superset, JS SDK, Artifactory |
 | Deploy and configure Trino with autoscaling worker pool on Kubernetes | Trino Operator, K8s HPA |
 | Run weekly slow-query audit on StarRocks and tune joins and indexes | StarRocks, Prometheus, Grafana |

+---
+---

+## 📌 Benefits of 2-Person Focused Subteams

+- **Clear Ownership = Faster Fixes**
+  Each pod is responsible for specific systems (like Spark or Superset).
+If something breaks, the right pod fixes it fast—no confusion or delay.

+- **Specialization with Teamwork**
+  Engineers can focus and get really good at their area, while having a teammate to share knowledge and support each other.

+- **Work in Parallel**
+  Each pod can handle its own tasks at the same time—no blocking or stepping on each other’s work.

+- **Built-in Learning and Growth**
+  Juniors work closely with more experienced teammates and grow naturally over time without needing formal managers.

+- **Handles PTO and Changes Well**
+  If someone is on vacation or leaves the company, their teammate can keep things going without disrupting the whole team.

+- **Easy to Grow**
+  You can add more people to each pod later without needing to change the whole team structure.

+- **Good for Future Products**
+  If your company decides to offer internal tools (like ML or BI platforms) as services for others, these pods already match what those services would need.

+---